Tony-Btian/SkyPulseUAV/README.md

 # Project Development Planning
 ### Global
-- [x] Build up the Github warehouse & README
+- [x] Build up the GitHub warehouse & README
-- [x] Complete the basic environment development for the project by install the Rasbian OS for Raspberry Pi
+- [x] Complete the basic environment development for the project by install the Raspbian OS for Raspberry Pi
 - [x] Design the Hardware and Software
 - [x] Buy electrical components for the project